MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/deploy/How-to-install-Orchestrator-Features.md

 # How to install Orchestrator Features

->Applies To: System Center 2016 Technical Preview - Orchestrator
+>Applies To: System Center 2016 - Orchestrator

-Use the following steps to install an System Center 2016 Technical Preview - Orchestrator management server.
+Use the following steps to install an System Center 2016 - Orchestrator management server.

 ### To install an Orchestrator management server

-1. On the server where you want to install Orchestrator, start the **System Center 2016 Technical Preview - Orchestrator Setup Wizard**.
+1. On the server where you want to install Orchestrator, start the **System Center 2016 - Orchestrator Setup Wizard**.

-    To start the **System Center 2016 Technical Preview - Orchestrator Setup Wizard**, on your product media or network share, double-click **SetupOrchestrator.exe**.
+    To start the **System Center 2016 - Orchestrator Setup Wizard**, on your product media or network share, double-click **SetupOrchestrator.exe**.

     > [!IMPORTANT]
     > Before you begin setup, close any open programs and ensure that there are no pending restarts on the computer.
-For example, if you have installed a server role by using System Center 2016 Technical Preview - Service Manager or have applied a security update, you might have to restart the computer, and then log on to the computer with the same user account to finish the installation of the server role or the security update.
+For example, if you have installed a server role by using System Center 2016 - Service Manager or have applied a security update, you might have to restart the computer, and then log on to the computer with the same user account to finish the installation of the server role or the security update.

     > [!NOTE]
     > If User Account Control is enabled, then you will be prompted to verify that you want to allow the setup program to run.
 This is because it requires administrative access to make changes to the system.

-2. On the main page of the **System Center 2016 Technical Preview - Orchestrator Setup Wizard**, click **Install**.
+2. On the main page of the **System Center 2016 - Orchestrator Setup Wizard**, click **Install**.

     > [!WARNING]
     > If Microsoft .NET Framework 3.5 Service Pack 1 is not installed on your computer, a dialog box appears asking if you want to install .NET Framework 3.5 SP1.
 Click **Yes** to proceed with the installation.